InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

     - prioritize quality and release dates
 - ensure quality at strategic level (longevity of the SW)
 - review and accept contributions
+    - Generally speaking, the TCs role is not to accept all contributions but only those which meet the criteria in terms of scope and quality.

 ## Keeping Things Running Smoothly